Bar (food): Chocolate or candy bars

-Energy bars

-Energy bars, also called power bars, are typically high in sugar and carbohydrates to provide quick energy.
-The primary ingredient in energy bars is often corn syrup, fructose or dextrose.
-They may contain ingredients such as breakfast cereal, caramel or chocolate.
+Chocolate bars became popular in the 20th-century as palatable and inexpensive high-energy snack items.
+Some of these bars have become important for different subcultures, such as the widespread use of Kendal Mint Cake in the climbing and mountaineering community in the UK.

 Food ration bars

 Food ration bars are commonly produced as field rations for armed services.
 Ration bars are more convenient and more nutritious than canned food.
 They vary in type between cereal-type bars and confectionery bars, and may include various freeze-dried and dehydrated ingredients, such as meat, fruits, vegetables, and grain.

 Fruit bars

 Fruit bars are made of compressed dried fruit.
 Common additives include vegetable oil, sweeteners, and binders such as wheat or oat flour.

 Granola bar with nuts and dried fruit.

 Granola bars

-Granola bars are made of granola, typically including oat flakes, vegetable fats or oils, and some type of sweetener.
+Granola bars are made of granola, muesli or cereal, typically including oat flakes, vegetable fats or oils, and some type of sweetener.
 Many granola bars contain additional ingredients such as nuts, dried fruits, and seeds.
 They become popular in the 1960s as part of the counterculture Hippie movement.